CDP uses a query string authentication scheme. All calls made to the CDP webtag APIs contain information to authenticate their source.

 Possible API responses:

-Status = 403 Forbidden: API error code when multiple login attempts are made with wrong credentials.
-The response payload contains:
+• Status = 403 Forbidden: API error code when you login with wrong credentials multiple times.

 {